pagkly/Zed/Investopedia3/Series 3.md

 Anyone who wants to sell commodity futures contracts must generally pass the Series 3 exam.

-The NFA, a self-regulatory organization for the U.S. derivatives market, requires anyone "who is applying for NFA membership as a futures commission merchant (FCM), retail foreign exchange dealer (RFED), introducing broker (IB), [commodity pool operator (CPO)](https://www.investopedia.com/terms/c/cpo.asp), or commodity trading advisor (CTA), leverage transaction merchant (LTM) or as an [associated person](https://www.investopedia.com/terms/a/associatedperson.asp) (AP) of these entities, to satisfy proficiency requirements."
+The NFA, a self-regulatory organization for the U.S. derivatives market, requires anyone "who is applying for NFA membership as a futures commission merchant (FCM), retail foreign exchange dealer (RFED), introducing broker (IB), [[commodity pool operator (CPO)]](https://www.investopedia.com/terms/c/cpo.asp), or commodity trading advisor (CTA), leverage transaction merchant (LTM) or as an [[associated person]](https://www.investopedia.com/terms/a/associatedperson.asp) (AP) of these entities, to satisfy proficiency requirements."

 In most cases, individuals seeking NFA membership or registration as an associated person must pass the Series 3 exam within two years before they apply.
 That's unless: